Call us now:

 - Detailed operational documentation.

-- Information about qualified personnel and proof of passing the insurance knowledge test.
+- Information about qualified personnel and proof of passing the knoweldge test to become an insurance broker in Thailand.

 - Pay the necessary application fees as required by the OIC.
-The fees will cover the processing of your application and the issuance of the license.
+The fees will cover the processing of your application and the issuance of the license of insurance broker in Thailand.

 - The Registrar will investigate and verify the facts provided in your application.
 This may involve: